MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/resource-manager-explainer.md

 # Explainer: what is Azure Resource Manager?

-In the [how does Azure work?](azure-explainer.md) explainer, you learned that the internal architecture of Azure includes a front end that hosts all of the distributed applications that manage internal Azure services.
+In the "[how does Azure work?](azure-explainer.md)" explainer, you learned that the internal architecture of Azure includes a front end that hosts all of the distributed applications that manage internal Azure services.

 The Azure front end includes a service called Azure Resource Manager.
 Azure Resource Manager is responsible for the lifecycle of resources hosted in Azure from creation to deletion.
 There are many ways to interact with Azure Resource Manager - using Powershell, the Azure command line interface, SDKs - but each of these is simply a wrapper on top of a RESTful API hosted by Azure Resource Manager.